 Children's Hospital is part of the UPMC family.

 The Adult Cystic Fibrosis (CF) Care Program at UPMC is one of the largest adult cystic fibrosis programs in the United States.
-Patients from the Antonio J. and Janet Palumbo Cystic Fibrosis Center at Children’s Hospital of Pittsburgh of UPMC are transitioned to UPMC’s adult care program at about age 18-21.
+Patients from the Antonio J. and Janet Palumbo Cystic Fibrosis Center at UPMC Children's Hospital of Pittsburgh are transitioned to UPMC’s adult care program at about age 18-21.

 The adult care team consists of pulmonologists, an advanced practice nurse, nurse coordinators, a palliative care nurse practitioner, a nutritionist, respiratory therapist, pharmacist, and a social worker.
 Specialists in endocrine, gastroenterology, ENT (ear, nose and throat), surgery, as well as other subspecialists familiar with cystic fibrosis patients are readily available on-site.
 In addition, the Adult CF Care Program has a close working relationship with UPMC’s Lung Transplant Program.